 - All candidates must receive the same treatment.
 Examiners must mark the last candidate in exactly the same way as they mark the first. - Mark schemes should be applied positively.
-Candidates must be rewarded for what they have shown they can do rather than be penalised for omissions. - Examiners should mark according to the mark scheme not according to their perception of where the grade boundaries may lie. - All the marks on the mark scheme are designed to be awarded.
+Candidates must be rewarded for what they have shown they can do rather than penalised for omissions. - Examiners should mark according to the mark scheme not according to their perception of where the grade boundaries may lie. - All the marks on the mark scheme are designed to be awarded.
 Examiners should always award full marks if deserved, i.e. if the answer matches the mark scheme.
-Examiners should also be prepared to award zero marks if the candidate's response is not worthy of credit according to the mark scheme. - Where some judgement is required, mark schemes will provide the principles by which marks will be awarded and exemplification/indicative content will not be exhaustive.
-However different examples of responses will be provided at standardisation. - When examiners are in doubt regarding the application of the mark scheme to a candidate's response, a senior examiner must be consulted before a mark is given. - Crossed-out work should be marked unless the candidate has replaced it with an alternative response.
+Examiners should also be prepared to award zero marks if the candidate's response is not worthy of credit according to the mark scheme. - Where some judgement is required, mark schemes will provide the principles by which marks will be awarded and exemplification/indicative content will not be exhaustive. - When examiners are in doubt regarding the application of the mark scheme to a candidate's response, a senior examiner must be consulted before a mark is awarded. - Crossed out work should be marked UNLESS the candidate has replaced it with an alternative response.